Used for thousands of years for its health benefits, flaxseed oil is an excellent beard care product.

 It is of golden yellow color with a rather pronounced smell.
 Its texture remains is not very dense compared to other oils.

-It is very rich in mono and poly unsaturated fatty acids as well as vitamin E. Let's take a look at its benefits on your beard (and your body).
+It is very rich in mono and poly unsaturated fatty acids as well as vitamin E. Let's see now its benefits on the beard (and on your body).

 What are the benefits of flaxseed oil on the beard?